A comprehensive list of the best email newsletters for entrepreneurs

 GrowthLab is another newsletter headed by Ramit Sethi, but bolstered by a team of experts on growth hackers.
 This newsletter focuses on online businesses and provides you with the tools to widen your target audience and increase your profit margins.
 The newsletter hands out easy-to-follow how-tos tackling a range of issues faced by online businesses attempting to grow, while providing case studies that help to showcase these methods across a range of niches.
 For the digital entrepreneur – especially those just starting out – this newsletter is a must.

-Foundr is focusing on building an online community and resource centre to help self-made entrepreneurs build up their empires.
+Foundr is focusing on building an online community and resource center to help self-made entrepreneurs build up their empires.
 The newsletter provides a refreshing blend of their online content in a multimedia fashion, ranging from interview podcasts with influential business minds, to strategic methods for growing your company, and thoughtful opinion pieces that delve into hot topics in today’s business world.
-They also have a library of courses to assist you in building your own skillset as a leader.
-With a real anchor in the start-up revolution, this newsletter mostly caters to those taking their first steps in business, but is a useful tool for anyone searching for tactics to improve their projects.
+They also have a library of courses to assist you in building your own skill set as a leader.
+With a real anchor in the start-up revolution, this newsletter mostly caters to those taking their first steps in business but is a useful tool for anyone searching for tactics to improve their projects.

 The US Small Business Administration releases a newsletter aimed at SMEs with very diverse content and resources for smaller companies.
 Weekly updates include webinars and Twitter conversations to join, as well as educative blog posts and videos.
 To complement the newsletter, you can visit SBA’s learning center for courses aimed at new entrepreneurs.